-- The Independent Evaluation Office (IEO) of the Global Environment Facility (GEF) prepares the annual performance report (APR) to provide an account of the performance of completed projects, the efficiency of the GEF processes, and the responsiveness of GEF management to the recommendations of the past evaluations.
-APR 2020 is the 16th report of this series.
+he Independent Evaluation Office (IEO) of the Global Environment Facility (GEF) prepares the annual performance report (APR) to provide an account of the performance of completed projects, the efficiency of the GEF processes, and the responsiveness of GEF management to the recommendations of the past evaluations.
+APR 2020 is the 16th report in this series.
 It presents an assessment of the outcomes, sustainability, implementation, and monitoring and evaluation (M&E) of completed GEF projects.
 It also includes a summary of the management action record (MAR).
-The thematic focus of APR changes from year to year; APR 2020 is focused on the quality of the Agency reporting on GEF-supported activities. - APR 2020 will be an information document for the June 2020 GEF Council meeting.
+The thematic focus of the APR changes from year to year; APR 2020 is focused on the quality of the Agency reporting on GEF-supported activities.

+APR 2020 was an information document for the June 2020 GEF Council meeting.
 The conclusions and recommendations emerging from the findings of APR 2020 will be incorporated in the Seventh Comprehensive Evaluation of the GEF.

-The draft report of APR 2020 is being shared across the GEF Partnership for feedback. - 3 In addition to this chapter, the report includes the following:
+In addition to this chapter, the report includes the following: